KI-CISWG/MVCR/mvcr-0.6.md

  * Contact information of Data Controller

- * Identity provided by the individual.
+ * Identity provided by the individual

  * Link to privacy policy
  (note: static link format required - raised by John W) (Comment: Note: For